It is common that the rappers can’t stop rapping about violence, women, and money!

 No sooner did Spaceship Coupe finish playing, the next song started, which was I Luve Dem Strippers by 2Chainz ft Nikki Minaj.
 To say there was a glaring difference in the two songs would be an understatement.
 Not to say that I don’t enjoy ratchet songs because it was in fact on my phone but I started to think, “Why don’t rappers rap more about love?”

-In my opinion (and I’m assuming the opinion of many others), it seems that the topic that rappers rap most about are sleeping with lots of women and not caring about them, how much money they make and freely dispense, and their propensity towards violence.
+In my opinion (and I’m assuming the opinion of many others), it seems that the topic that rappers rap most about is sleeping with lots of women and not caring about them, how much money they make and freely dispense, and their propensity towards violence.
 What rappers are selling are fantasies.
 Rappers like T.I., 2Chainz, Jeezy and Pusha T are all above 30 years of age.
 I’m pretty sure they have either wives or long time girlfriends (I’ve considered the possibility that they may or may not cheat with reckless abandon).
 Rappers also don’t stay rich by spending their money thoughtlessly.
 Those bottles they’re popping in the club?
 I guarantee the owner provided them free of charge for making an appearance to draw customers to their establishment.
 Most likely they have an accountant and/or a financial advisor.

 Have you noticed that monotony that is rap music?
 Why do you think rappers don’t rap about more diverse topics?
+And rappers can’t stop rapping about violence, women, & money?